 4Cs of Diamond: Quick Overview

-What is More Important: Cut?
+Which is More Important: Cut?
 Clarity?
 Carat? or Color?

-Look at these two diamonds:
+To illustrate this, consider these two diamonds:

 1- 0.9 Carat, H color, VS2 Clarity, currently priced at $4,330 Here!